grnet/synnefo/docs/source/devguide.rst

 =========================  ================================
 Revision                   Description
 =========================  ================================
-0.5 (July 16, 2011)        Object update from another object's data.
+0.5 (July 19, 2011)        Object update from another object's data.
 \                          Support object truncate.
 \                          Create object using a standard HTML form.
 \                          Purge container/object history.
+\                          List other accounts that share objects with a user.
 0.4 (July 01, 2011)        Object permissions and account groups.
 \                          Control versioning behavior and container quotas with container policy directives.
 \                          Support updating/deleting individual metadata with ``POST``.